 “Liz tells me you’re interested in the art,” he said, tapping a pencil on his desk.

-“Yes, Martin, I fell in love with your collection, of course, who wouldn’t, living with it every day?
+“Yes, Martin, I fell in love with your collection who wouldn’t, living with it every day?
 And working at your Barnsdale exhibition inspired me.
-I think I’d like to do that professionally.”
+I think I’d like to focus on that.”

-He rocked back in his chair tapping the pencil to his chin, “Most people are afraid of German Expressionism; it makes them think of burning bodies and the Holocaust.”
+He rocked back in his chair tapping the pencil to his chin, “Most people fear German Expressionism; it makes them think of burning bodies and the Holocaust.”

-“Oh not at all, I think it’s terribly romantic the way the young artists and poets would meet in coffee houses and collaborate on their work.
+“Oh not at all, I think it’s romantic the way the young artists and poets met in coffee houses to collaborate on their work.
 I think it’s the most exciting art I’ve ever seen.
-I can’t believe we’ve never discussed this before now.”
+I can’t believe we’ve not discussed this before now.”

 “Friday?
 I’m working.”